File Analysis

 Once you have the calibration file, our system is incredibly simple to use, and you will know within minutes whether or not it has been modified.

-Take the example in this screenshot.
+Take the example in these screenshots.
 Before taking a read it is worth using our vehicle lookup system, by entering its registration: we supply the vehicle information, engine code, type of read required, and where to find the ECU or the OBD port.

 What next?

-In this example, you have discovered that the DPF system has been disabled and, in all likelihood, been physically removed; and that the ECU calibration has been adapted so that the car still runs correctly with no illuminated warning lamps on the dashboard.
-So how do you return this car to stock condition..?
+In the example above, you have discovered that the Adblue system has been disabled and, in all likelihood, been physically unplugged; and that the ECU calibration has been adapted so that the car still runs correctly with no illuminated warning lamps on the dashboard.
+So how do you return this car to standard condition..?

 Fortunately, we can provide you with a stock calibration file.
-Once this has been programmed into the ECU, a diagnostic scan will reveal the same DTCs you have seen listed in our analysis, allowing you to carry out the necessary repairs to missing or altered hardware.
+Once this has been programmed into the ECU, a diagnostic scan will reveal the same DTCs you have seen listed in our analysis, allowing you to carry out the necessary repairs to missing or altered hardware, should this be the route that you wish to take.
+Or you might, at this juncture, decide that dealing with this particular vehicle is not economically viable, and so reject it as a trade-in.

 In the event that the file you have uploaded produces a result that is inconclusive (see example on the left), it will be necessary to have it analysed manually.